Javascript is either disabled or not supported by this browser. This page may not appear properly.

 the road behind and ahead goes on forever...

 As a teenager in 1964 Kurt saw / heard Link Wray and The Beatles in concert and, like so many of us, became a Geetar Junkie.
-Kurt moved to San Antonio from Japan in December, and in January 1965 became a Friend and Roadie with The Outcasts.
-By 1966 Kurt was able to become Jim Ryan's sub. on bass during the very few times Jim could not make a performance.
+Kurt moved to San Antonio from Japan in December, and in January 1965 became a Friend and Roadie with The Outcasts that I played lead guitar for until going into the Army in the fall of 1966.
+By early 1966 Kurt was able to become Jim Ryan's sub. on bass during the very few times Jim could not make a performance.
 Kurt joined The Spidels in 1966 and still subbed for Jim as well.

-During the same period, Kurt met San Antonio's music & geetars genius / picker / tech / engineer / builder / guru Jerry Blanton who became one of Kurt's mentors; Which contributed to Kurt opening his shop "Specialty Guitars" in Houston......
+During the last half of the 1960s, Kurt met San Antonio's music & geetars genius / picker / tech / engineer / builder / guru Jerry Blanton who became one of Kurt's mentors (as well mine!); Which contributed to Kurt opening his shop "Specialty Guitars" in Houston......

-Kurt's musical and personal calibre afforded him the opportunities to have worked with such notables as Duane Allman, Barry Oakley, Johnny Winter, Duck Dunn, Harvey Brooks, Alvin Lee, John-Paul Jones, Chris Holzhaus.......
+Kurt's musical and personal calibre afforded him the opportunities to have worked with such notables as Duane Allman, Barry Oakley, Johnny Winter, Duck Dunn, Harvey Brooks, Alvin Lee, John-Paul Jones, Billy Gibbons, Chris Holzhaus....... (too many to list)......

 ZZ Top's first hit record was a cover of The Children's demo record "Francene"; And Kurt wrote the ZZ Top song "Driving While Blind" as well.